Milnor number of plane curve singularities in arbitrary characteristic

 In characteristic zero, we have $\mu(f)=\overline{\mu}(f)$.
 Deligne proved that

-Some authors as Garc{\'i}a-Barroso and P{\l}oski~\cite{evpl:18}, Greuel and Nguyen \cite{gn:12}, and Hefez, Rodriguez, Solom\~{a}o ~\cite{hrs:18}, where interested by the question of the equality in characteristic $p\neq 0$.
-We give a conjecture on this question and using works of these authors, we prove that adding some hypothesis, it is true.
+Some authors as Garc{\'i}a-Barroso and P{\l}oski~\cite{evpl:18}, Greuel and Nguyen \cite{gn:12}, and Hefez, Rodrigues, Solom\~{a}o ~\cite{hrs:18}, were interested in the question of the equality in characteristic $p\neq 0$.
+We give a conjecture on this question, and using works of these authors, we prove that after adding some hypothesis, it is true.
 We show some more examples of its validity.

 The paper is organized as follows.
-In~\S\ref{sec:hn}, we study the Hamburger-Noether algorithm, defining a form which is very closed to the Newton algorithm, but that can be used in any characteristic.
+In~\S\ref{sec:hn}, we study the Hamburger-Noether algorithm, defined in a form which is very close to the Newton algorithm, but that can be used in any characteristic.

 In~\S\ref{sec:nt}, using the Hamburger-Noether algorithm, we construct trees for any reduced power series in $f(x,y)\in\bk[[x,y]]$ in any characteristic.
 Note that, given~$f$ the tree depends on $\chr\bk$.
 These trees are constructed using the Newton polygons of $f$ and the ones of its transforms at each stage of the Hamburger-Noether algorithm.
-We define an important invariant which is the multiplicity of the tree.
+We define an important invariant: the multiplicity of the tree.
 It is defined using the decorations of the tree, which are computed from the equations of the faces of the Newton polygons.

 In~\S\ref{sec:area}, we show that in fact, the multiplicity of the tree can be also expressed in terms of the areas below the Newton polygons that appear in the Hamburger-Noether algorithm.
-This is a generalization of Kouchnirenko's result.
+This is a generalization of Kouchnirenko's result, see Remark~\ref{rem:kou}.

-The following three sections aim to prove the main result of the paper, that is that the opposite of multiplicity of the tree is also equal to $2\delta(f)-r$.
+The following three sections aim to prove the main result of the paper, that is that the multiplicity of the tree is also equal to $r-2\delta(f)$.
 For this we need to compute the multiplicity of intersection of two power series in terms of the trees, which is done in~\S\ref{sec:inter}.
-Then in~\S\ref{sec:irr} we study irreducible series and show how to compute its Zariski characteristic series from the tree.
+Then in~\S\ref{sec:irr} we study irreducible series and show how to compute their Zariski characteristic series from the tree.
 The main result is proven in~\S\ref{sec:delta}, first for irreducible series, and then in general using results from~\cite{cnd}.